 The Southside Building, Birmingham

 Repositioning of a large multi-use building in the Southside area of Birmingham.
-The proposed fit-out includes office space, shared coworking lounge and break out areas, an enlarged reception and café and improved building facilities.
-The building acts as keystone to the new Southside Square and acts as a catalyst for the further regeneration of the area.
+The proposed fit-out includes office space, shared coworking lounge and breakout areas, an enlarged reception and café, and improved building facilities.
+The building acts as a keystone to the new Southside Square and acts as a catalyst for the further regeneration of the area.

 Client